thegetty/quire-docs/content/documentation/install-uninstall.md

 1. In Terminal, install Apple’s Xcode with: `xcode-select --install`
 2. Download and install the **LTS** version of Node.js: [https://nodejs.org](https://nodejs.org)
 3. In Terminal, install Quire with: `npm install --global @thegetty/quire-cli`
-4. Confirm installation: `quire --help`
+4. Confirm installation by pulling up a list of Quire commands: `quire --help`

-The Quire installation process may take several minutes, during which time there will be considerable messaging output in Terminal.
+The Quire installation process may take a minute or two, during which time there will be messaging output in Terminal.
 The only messages of any concern are those labeled as ERROR or ERR.
-These likely indicate a failed installation, as would seeing "command not found" after entering `quire --help` in step 4.
-Search or post to our [Discussions Forum](https://github.com/thegetty/quire/discussions) to troubleshoot installation issues.
+If you see these errors, or if you see "command not found" after entering `quire --help` in step 4., search our [Discussions Forum](https://github.com/thegetty/quire/discussions) to troubleshoot installation issues.

 ### Full Install